vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

 The following examples demonstrate the performance advantages of loading and processing data in-database versus in-memory.

 First, we download the `Expedia dataset <https://www.kaggle.com/competitions/expedia-hotel-recommendations/data>`_ from Kaggle and then load it into Vertica:

 .. note::

-    In this example, we are only taking a subset of the entire dataset to save time.
+    In this example, we are only showing the steps without actually computing the results because of hte size of database.
-    But as per our studies, the benifits increase exponentially if the size of the data gets larger.
+    If you performt the analysis, you will note the difference in orders of magnitude.
+In-database is much faster.

 .. code-block:: python